 Testing before you start chatting

-Before starting a chat session in Open WebUI, send a simple request from the terminal to confirm your key, URL and model IDs all work together.
+Before starting a chat session in Open WebUI, send a simple request from the terminal to confirm your key, Base URL and model IDs all work together.
 This rules out configuration issues before you begin.

 If the first request succeeds, the Open WebUI connection should also work.
 If it fails, fix the terminal request first — that gives you clearer error messages than the Open WebUI UI.